 In a non-exclusive franchise or permit system, multiple solid waste franchisees (haulers) are authorized to compete within a designated service territory.
 The main characteristic of this system is its free market structure, which provides individual accounts with the ability to select among multiple service providers based on service, cost, and/or other considerations.
 This service model is most typically used for commercial solid waste collection services.
 Four percent of the jurisdictions that responded to the questionnaire utilize this system.
-The City of Riverside, which is a featured infrastructure case study (see Appendix A), has non-exclusive franchise agreements for commercial services.
 The Sacramento Regional Solid Waste Authority (SWA), which includes the City and County of Sacramento, currently has 19 permitted franchised haulers that are allowed to operate within the SWA service region.